Magisk-Modules-Repo/microG_installer/README.md

 Important notice: you are currently viewing the Magisk Module Repo version of this module.
-It is being updated as long as possible from my side, however the Magisk Module Repo is DISCONTINUED and this repository may disappear!
-The [personal](https://github.com/nift4/microg_installer_revived) copy of this repository will however stay online.
+It is DISCONTINUED and this repository is archibed!
+The [personal](https://github.com/nift4/microg_installer_revived) copy of this repository will however stay updated!

 # microG Installer Revived